Glenn Curtiss: Curtiss, motor expert

-In 1904, Curtiss became a supplier of engines for the California "aeronaut" Tom Baldwin.
+In 1904, Curtiss became a supplier of engines for the California "aeronaut" Tom Baldwin, who inspired Curtiss to pursue aviation.
 In that same year, Baldwin's California Arrow, powered by a Curtiss 9 HP V-twin motorcycle engine, became the first successful dirigible in America.

 In 1907, Alexander Graham Bell invited Curtiss to develop a suitable engine for heavier-than-air flight experimentation.
 Bell regarded Curtiss as "the greatest motor expert in the country" and invited Curtiss to join his Aerial Experiment Association (AEA).

 AEA aircraft experiments

 Between 1908 and 1910, the AEA produced four aircraft, each one an improvement over the last.
 Curtiss primarily designed the AEA's third aircraft, Aerodrome #3, the famous June Bug, and became its test pilot, undertaking most of the proving flights.
 On July 4, 1908, he flew 5080 ft to win the Scientific American Trophy and its $2,500 prize.
-This was considered to be the first pre-announced public flight of a heavier-than-air flying machine in America.
+This is considered to be the first pre-announced public flight of a heavier-than-air flying machine in America.
 The flight of the June Bug propelled Curtiss and aviation firmly into public awareness.
 On June 8, 1911, Curtiss received U.S. Pilot's License #1 from the Aero Club of America, because the first batch of licenses were issued in alphabetical order; Wilbur Wright received license #5.
 At the culmination of the Aerial Experiment Association's experiments, Curtiss offered to purchase the rights to Aerodrome #3, essentially using it as the basis of his Curtiss No. 1, the first of his production series of pusher aircraft.